AnyaChann/6GAG.com/README.md

 ## Introduction
 An unoffical clone of 9Gag.
 Made with purpose of learning web development in general.

-What we aim to do is whatever we make, it should function as close as possible as 9Gag (of course just to some level since there are more factors other than skills and algorithm).
+What i aim to do is whatever i make, it should function as close as possible as 9Gag (of course just to some level since there are more factors other than skills and algorithm).

 ## Overview
 - One page app with: